top of page

 Most bridal boutique websites get less than half the traffic the boutique's Google Business Profile does.
 And yet most boutiques have spent thousands on the website and zero on the GBP.
 That imbalance is one of the easiest things to fix in bridal marketing.

-A good GBP for a bridal boutique has the following:
+A good Google Business Profile for a bridal boutique has the following:

-A full set of recent, beautifully photographed images of the boutique interior and dresses, refreshed every quarter.
-Photos with people (real consultations, real moments) outperform empty product shots significantly.
+• A full set of recent, beautifully photographed images of the boutique interior and dresses, refreshed every quarter.
+Photos with people (real consultations, real brides, real moments) outperform empty product shots significantly.

-A clear list of services, including bridal appointments, bridesmaid appointments, VIP appointments, trunk shows, and whatever else the boutique offers.
+• A clear list of services, including bridal appointments, bridesmaid appointments, VIP appointments, trunk shows, and anything else the boutique offers.
 Each service can be edited with its own description.

-A steady stream of recent reviews.
-The newest review on your GBP carries more weight than the oldest, so a recent five-star review is worth far more than a dozen from three years ago.
+• A steady stream of recent reviews.
+These are so important!
+Make your reviews an absolute priority because brides will read through every review and one bad review can take you below your competitors.
+The newest review on your profile carries more weight than the oldest, so a recent five-star review is worth far more than a dozen from three years ago.
 A simple post-booking email asking for a Google review (linked directly to your review page) will do more for your marketing than almost anything else you can spend an hour on this month.

-Regular GBP posts, even short ones.
+• Regular profile posts, even short ones.
 A new arrival, an event, a behind-the-scenes shot.
 Google rewards businesses that treat their GBP as a living page.

 The website should sell the appointment, not the dress

 A common mistake we see in bridal websites is that they look like dress catalogues.
-Beautiful, yes.
-Useful for the bride who's just discovered you, no.
+The look beautiful but they're not useful for the bride who's just discovered you.

 A bride who's never visited your boutique isn't ready to fall in love with a specific dress.
 She's looking for the place where she can.
 The website's job is to sell the experience of booking with you.
 Which means the homepage should answer four questions in the first scroll: Who is this boutique for?
 What's the experience like?
 How do I book?
 Who else has booked here recently and loved it?